When I first got to understand how my money would depreciate if I were to leave it in the bank, I was mortified.

 I’ve allowed my fear of investing to hold me back for quite a while.

-Looking back, I wished I have embarked on this journey sooner, picking up the skills required for my investing journey.
+Looking back, I wish I had embarked on this journey sooner, picking up the skills required for my investing journey.

 For anyone who hasn’t started investing because it feels intimidating, know that you are not alone!